cpi

 cpi.inflate(100, date(1950, 1, 1), to=date(2018, 1, 1))

-You can adjust values using any of the other series published by the BLS as part of its “All Urban Consumers (CU)” survey.
+You can adjust values using any other series published by the BLS as part of its “All Urban Consumers (CU)” survey.
 They offer more precise measures for different regions and items.

-Submit one of the 60 areas tracked by the agency to inflate dollars in that region.
-You can find a complete list in the repository.
+Submit one of the 60 agency-tracked areas to inflate dollars in that region.

 cpi.inflate(100, 1950, area="Los Angeles-Long Beach-Anaheim, CA")